CIRCLE: A Framework for Evaluating AI from a Real-World Lens: The CIRCLE framework

 \subsubsection{Stage 2: Evaluation design and planning}

-In Stage 1, the stakeholders in the EdTech example raise a concern that “teachers and students might defer their own decisions and judgments to an educational chatbot.”
-In Stage 2, this concern is formalized as a construct such as “changes in content review and deferring of decisions and judgments,” making it specific enough to guide observation and measurement.

-The next step is to design evaluation methods and scenarios able to instantiate the contextual factors that stakeholders consider most relevant.
-This process contrasts with model-centric evaluations which wall off contextual details by tightly controlling test environments, static datasets, and canned prompts.
-Stakeholders beyond the stack require contextual detail to make sense of evaluation results in setting and support informed deployment decisions.
+Stage 2 formalizes the construct laid out in the context brief so it is specific enough to guide observation and measurement - for example “changes in content review and deferring of decisions and judgments”.
+Evaluators then design evaluation methods and scenarios that make the construct measurable and observable within the relevant context (e.g., the classroom setting).
+This foregrounding of context-specific factors contrasts with model‑centric evaluations, which typically use static datasets, canned prompts, and tightly controlled test environments.
+Relevant contextual detail helps stakeholders beyond the stack make sense of evaluation results in their own settings to support informed deployment decisions.
+Figure~\ref{fig:stage2-edtech} show how Stage 2 activities operationalize these design choices for the EdTech example.

-Figure \ref{fig:Figure5} illustrates how evaluation methods can be selected and combined as design choices in Stage 2, highlighting tradeoffs between control and contextual richness and how those choices shape what forms of evidence can be observed.
+Figure \ref{fig:Figure5} shows a continuum of evaluation methods that can be selected and combined to deploy the Stage 2 test scenarios, highlighting tradeoffs between pre-scripted, in‑silico tests and context‑rich, real‑world methods, and how those choices shape what forms of evidence can be observed.

-At the primary end of the continuum is AI benchmarking, which focuses on whether models produce “correct” or expected outputs and yields metrics such as accuracy, efficiency, and energy use.
-Methods such as usability studies begin to surface AI’s secondary effects.
-By examining whether people can successfully navigate AI interfaces to complete tasks, these approaches help to reveal user friction, confusion, or drop‑off points that simple benchmarks cannot detect.
+At the primary end of the continuum is AI benchmarking, which focuses on whether models produce “correct” or expected outputs--yielding metrics such as accuracy, efficiency, and energy use.
+By examining whether people can successfully navigate AI interfaces to complete tasks, methods such as usability studies begin to surface AI’s secondary effects--revealing user friction, confusion, or drop‑off points that simple benchmarks cannot detect.

 Context‑sensitive methods such as red‑teaming, bias bounties, and field tests evaluate system behavior during live interactions with people under realistic or adversarial conditions \cite{majumdar2025redteamingaired,kennedy2025askcountryyoupublic}.
-At the tertiary end, longitudinal studies can be combined with other real-world signals like incident tracking to monitor cumulative downstream effects that no single snapshot can capture, such as how innovation benefits for organizations, sectors, and the broader economy evolve over time.
+At the tertiary end of the continuum, longitudinal studies can be combined with other real-world signals like incident tracking to monitor cumulative downstream effects that no single snapshot can capture, such as how innovation benefits for organizations, sectors, and the broader economy evolve over time.